eaton/fyi-migration/README.md

 - [ ] iCloud Photo selections

 ## Weird Oldschool Stuff

+A number of these will most likely be manual; interesting Kidstuff articles can be extracted and turned into reprints, for example, but most others don't lend themselves to atomic content elements and should just be treated as opaque `WebSite` wrappers with a pointer to my cold storage subsite.

 - [x] Textfiles covering the mid-late 90s
   - [x] Including a cluster of very bad fiction